SteffenMangold/EntityFrameworkCore.Cacheable/README.md

 ## How fast is it?

-This a sample result of 1,000 uncached and cached queries, called agains a really good performing MSSQL-database.
+This a sample result of 1,000 iterations of an uncached and cached query, called agains a really good performing MSSQL-database.

 ```
 Average database query duration [+00:00:00.1698972].